 Not All Proxies Are Created Equal

-Browsing the internet through proxy server, your IP address hidden to the websites you're browsing.
-To clarify, the IP address not hidden to the proxy.
+Browsing the internet through a proxy server, your IP address is hidden to the websites you're browsing.
+To clarify, the IP address is not hidden to the proxy.
 You essentially give the proxy your IP address in order to use their IP address.

 In theory, this would be fine.
 If all proxies were ethical and right-minded.
 Looking to protect their users' interests, then proxies would be a great solution.
 Unfortunately, that is not the case.
 Proxy servers can be set up by anyone (security-minded companies and criminals alike).

 Using a proxy server puts you at risk of identity theft and other cyber crimes.
 This is because proxy owners and webmasters have unlimited access to your data.
 This means they can sell your personal information to criminals without your consent.

 By now, you might be thinking that it would be a good idea to simply stay away from proxies altogether.
 The good news, however, is that there are some trusted, reputable proxy servers out there.
 The only drawback is they usually charge a fee for usage.
 But with most things in life, you get what you pay for.
 Just do a little research before you jump into any random proxy.

 A good proxy option is Smartproxy, which is a company that manages trusted proxies.